Henry Blackwood: Rear admiral

-On 4 June 1814, Blackwood attained the rank of rear-admiral, and in September he was created a Baronet, of the Navy, for his conduct of the heads of royal families of Europe to England following the defeat of Napoleon.
+On 4 June 1814, Blackwood attained the rank of rear-admiral of the Blue and in September he was created a Baronet, for his conduct of the heads of royal families of Europe to England following the defeat of Napoleon.
 In August 1819 he was made a Knight Companion of the Order of the Bath, and appointed commander-in-chief of the East Indies Station, nearly suffering a shipwreck in Leander on his way there off the coast of Madeira.
 He returned from this station in December 1822.
 He became vice-admiral in May 1825, and from 1827 to 1830 he was Commander-in-Chief, The Nore.
 During this period, he lived at Blackwood House, 6 Cornwall Terrace, Regent's Park, London.

 Later life

 From 1830 to his death he served as a Groom of the Bedchamber to King William IV.

-He died after a short illness, differently stated as typhus or scarlet fever, on 17 December 1832, at Ballyleidy, the seat of his eldest brother, Lord Dufferin and Claneboye.
-He is buried in Westminster Abbey with a monument by William Behnes.
+He died after a short illness, differently stated as typhus or scarlet fever, on 13 December 1832, at Ballyleidy, the seat of his eldest brother, Lord Dufferin and Claneboye.
+He was interred in the family vault in the graveyard of the Church of Ireland parish church St John the Evangelist in Killyleagh, County Down.
+The church also houses a marble wall memorial and a stained-glass window to his memory.
+There is also a marble wall plaque at Westminster Abbey by William Behnes.

 Blackwood was married three times and left a large family.

 The Blackwood River, in Western Australia, is named in his honour; it was named by Captain (later Admiral Sir) James Stirling, who served under Blackwood as a youth from 1808 to 1810.